Sat727/Oauth2-Token-Grabber-Xbox/README.md

 ## Finalization

 After you have completed all steps, your python script is ready to listen for traffic coming into localhost:65432.
-After the script has detected traffic containing a 'code' parameter, the bot will check the validity, and request authorization tokens from Xbox for the account.
+After the script has detected traffic containing a 'code' parameter, the bot will check the validity, and request authorization tokens from Xbox for the account after which would add a file in the 'accounts' directory containing the response from Xbox (if the code was valid).
+After this is said and done, you can use the credentials provided in your own applications.
+Enjoy!

 This is intended to use in tandem with xbox-web-api.
 (Please check out their github and documentaion if you don't understand the use-case for this application)